Transport Layer Security: Plaintext attack against DTLS

 In February 2013 two researchers from Royal Holloway, University of London discovered a timing attack which allowed them to recover (parts of the) plaintext from a DTLS connection using the OpenSSL or GnuTLS implementation of DTLS when Cipher Block Chaining mode encryption was used.

 Unholy PAC attack

 This attack, discovered in mid-2016, exploits weaknesses in the Web Proxy Autodiscovery Protocol (WPAD) to expose the URL that a web user is attempting to reach via a TLS-enabled web link.
 Disclosure of a URL can violate a user's privacy, not only because of the website accessed, but also because URLs are sometimes used to authenticate users.
-Document sharing services, such as those offered by Google and Dropbox, also work by sending a user a security token that's included in the URL.
+Document sharing services, such as those offered by Google and Dropbox, also work by sending a user a security token that is included in the URL.
 An attacker who obtains such URLs may be able to gain full access to a victim's account or data.

 The exploit works against almost all browsers and operating systems.